gcapes/git-course-mace/_episodes/01-introduction.md

 of what is what.
 * How do you know what is different between each version?

-Without a VCS you will probably end up with lots of nearly-identical (but critically different) copies of the same file, which is confusing and wastes hard drive space.
+Without a Version Control System (VCS) you will probably end up with lots of nearly-identical (but critically different) copies of the same file, which is confusing and wastes hard drive space.
 Your project will probably start to look like this: